-Each of these seasons offer a unique experience, but many visitors opt to visit Thailand when it is cool, for good reason.
-During this season, Thailand weather is cool and less humid, offering a pleasant period altogether, although it is not uncommon to have temperatures hit 30 degrees celsius.
+Each of these seasons offers a unique experience, but many visitors opt to visit Thailand when it is cool, for good reason.
+During this season, Thailand weather is cool and less humid, offering a pleasant period altogether, although it is not uncommon to have temperatures hit 30 degrees Celsius.

 Thailand Weather, Koh Samui Forecast, Climate, Averages, Seasons Map